-Fattoush salad with pita croutons is a delicious and flavour-packed Middle Eastern salad of toasted pita bread and chopped vegetables tossed through a vibrant vinaigrette dressing.
+Fattoush salad with pita croutons is a delicious and flavour-packed Lebanese salad of toasted pita bread and chopped vegetables tossed through a vibrant vinaigrette dressing.
 This ubiquitous salad is everyday fare in Israel & other parts of the Middle East.
 It reminds me of Panzanella but with a different flavour profile and I’m rather obsessed with it.
 It can happily be eaten on its own or with a plethora of other dishes as part of a mezze feast.

 The sweetness and slightly chewy texture of toasted pita really make this dish, so I’ll be inclined to always use it here.
 The parsley and mint add a strong herbaceous hit and don’t need to be chopped too finely as they form part of the body of the salad in the way they do in tabbouleh.
 Keep a few of the smaller parsley stems in the mix too.
 They have so much flavour.

 I developed this recipe for MAN Family Wines Free-run Steen Chenin Blanc, a crisp wine that has vibrant aromas of quince, pear, and apple.
 With refreshing acidity, minerality, and a full-bodied mouthfeel, it stands up perfectly to the acidity in this salad.
 It’s a versatile food wine that pairs well with seafood, poultry, and vegetable dishes.

-Fattoush is a robust and hearty salad that is delicious without lettuce, but baby gem lettuce or other chopped up crisp lettuce lightens it up.
+Fattoush is a robust and hearty salad that is delicious without lettuce, but baby gem lettuce or other chopped-up crisp lettuce lightens it up.
 I like to serve it at the base of the Fattoush.
 Garnish this salad with pomegranate arils and a sprinkle of lemony sumac.
 To make this salad the main event, serve with warm or room temperature roasted chicken or store-bought rotisserie chicken.